Monthly ArchivesSeptember 2008

 September Herding Cats is available! standard

 Another month, and another dose of brain vomit by me!
 September’s edition of Herding Cats is entitled, The Softer Side of Security.
 In here I give you four tips on how to be more effective as a security professional.
 Yes, the touchy-feely crap has entered our model for success.
 As a side note, I’ll be writing closer to 750 words of content excluding the bio now.
 Hopefully that will let me fill all three columns.
 While you are looking at this month’s ISSA Journal, please also take a look at Bindu Sundaresan & Jennia Hizver’s (two brilliant consultants in our Global Security Consulting practice) new article entitled, 10 Tips on How to HACK the PA-DSS!
-Possibly Related Posts: Selective Domain ...
+Possibly Related Posts: Let’s Encrypt ...

 Continue Reading